davedawson/scrtchpd-lite/README.md

 I've tested the app on a large number of browsers and devices and it looks and works great.
 Another benefit of keeping an app simple!
 In older versions of IE, the placeholder text isn't displayed, but the app works as intended.

+The app even works without Javascript!
+When JS is disabled on a browser, there is a PHP fallback that stores the notes as a session variable.

 ### Libraries

 > Use only what you need.